 I used to dismiss chia pudding as Instagram eye candy that nobody needs, but once I began to ponder its many advantages, I changed my mind.
-Now I eat it at least twice a week and recommend it to all my clients.
+Now I eat it at least once a week and recommend it to all my clients.
 Here’s why:

 - It’s ridiculously quick and easy to prepare — no cooking required, just a bit of gentle mixing.
 Honestly, a five-year-old can make this.